PabloPei/TreeSense-Backend/docs/project-structure.md

 │── /config # Configuration files (environment variables, etc.)
 │── /internal # Internal backend code (not accessible from other modules) │ │── /domain # domain
+│ │   |── /domain.go # Models and interfaces for the domain
 │ │   |── /domain_service.go # Business logic
 │ │   │── /domain_repository.go # Database access
 │ │   │── /domain_handlers.go # HTTP controllers (handle requests)
 │ │   │── /domain_test.go # Unit test for the domain
-│ │── /models # domain
-│ │   │── /domain.go # Models and interfaces for the domain
 │ │── /middlewares # Middlewares (authentication, logging, etc.)
 │── /pkg # Reusable code (can be used by other projects) │── /db # Configuration, access and migrations for DB